-1 km · 4 Landing Points · 1 Countries · Ready for Service: 1996

 | Sassari, Italy |

 ROMSAR 2 is owned and operated by Sparkle, the international carrier subsidiary of Telecom Italia.
-Sparkle operates an extensive portfolio of submarine cable infrastructure across the Mediterranean and beyond, and its ownership of ROMSAR 2 reflects its longstanding presence in Italy's domestic connectivity landscape.
+Sparkle is a major player in the Mediterranean telecommunications landscape, with a portfolio of submarine cables that extends beyond Italy to connect Europe, Africa, and Asia.
+The ownership of ROMSAR 2 reflects Sparkle’s commitment to maintaining robust domestic infrastructure alongside its international operations.

 Find the actual cable routing distance between any two cities